sherriemcnulty/constructor-word-guess/README.md

 This is a hangman game using JavaScript constructors.

 - You will be given a clue and blanks that represent the number of letters that are in the word.
 - Given a clue and blanks that represent each character of a word.
 - Try to spell the word by selecting letters using the keyboard.
 - If you guess the word before making six mistakes, you win.

+## Technologies

+- JavaScript
+- HTML5
+- CSS3
+- Media Query